JuanjoSalvador/awesome-wow/README.md

 # Awesome WoW

-> A curated list of awesome WoW AddOn development resources.
+> A curated list of awesome WoW AddOn's development resources and tools.

 ## Content